 Public Liability Claims

-You may be entitled to public liability compensation if you are injured in a slip-and-fall accident or any other injury in a public space or privately owned property.
+You may be entitled to a public liability payout if you are injured in a slip-and-fall accident or any other injury in a public space or on privately owned property.

 Medical Negligence Claims

 You can make a medical negligence claim when a medical professional fails their duty of care, and you suffer a related financial loss.
 Once approved, you will receive a lump-sum settlement.
-A personal injury lawyer can provide legal advice for medical negligence claims, including eligibility for a negligence payout.
+If this is your situation, you can seek legal advice from a personal injury lawyer about medical negligence claims, including eligibility for a negligence payout.

 (Splatt Lawyers does not advise on medical negligence matters)

-List of common law payouts for work injuries in Queensland
+List of workers compensation payouts for work injuries in Queensland

 Case | Occupation | Injury | % Impairment | Payout |